Fun facts about Fairfax County Public Schools:

 - West Potomac Pyramid

-In Regions 4, most of the schools emphasized relationships and connections, as well as educational achievement.
+In Region 4, most of the schools emphasized relationships and connections, as well as educational achievement.

 - Centreville Pyramid